Ayawzer/addOverlay/README.md

 ## 4.The modified images will be saved in a newly created with_overlay folder.

 ## 5.🎯 Features
-✅ Automatically processes all .jpg files in the current folder.
+✅ Automatically processes all .jpg files in the current folder.<br>
 ✅ Creates a with_overlay folder if it doesn't exist.
 ✅ Handles corrupted or unsupported files gracefully.
 ✅ Provides clear feedback for each processed file.